 - Webinar Committee; Nanotoxicology Specialty Section 2009-2010

-Assessed exposure and health risks of metals (e.g., chromium, cobalt, iron, neodymium, nickel, and tungsten) release from alloys used in various medical devices or instruments.
-Projects involved potential device failures as well as assessments in support of FDA submissions for device approvals.
-Types of devices included metal-on-metal hip replacements; structural, fixation, drug delivery, and cardiovascular devices; electronic components; surgical instruments; and radiation shields.
+Assessed exposure and health risks of metals (e.g., aluminum, chromium, cobalt, iron, neodymium, nickel, titanium, tungsten, and vanadium) release from alloys used in various medical devices or instruments.
+Projects involved potential device failures or surgical or patient-specific conditions, as well as assessments in support of FDA submissions for device approvals.
+Types of devices included joint replacements; structural, fixation, drug delivery, bariatric, and cardiovascular devices; electronic components; and surgical instruments and devices.

 Directed the development and application of a biokinetic model for internal nickel release to evaluate the representativeness of in vitro leaching tests based on clinical data on serum nickel levels.
-Used the model to assess health risks of several devices based on in vitro leaching data and clinical reports.
-Directed a project to refine the nickel biokinetic model using additional human experimental data to assist in the development of occupational biological exposure limits for nickel in urine.
+Used the model to assess health risks of medical devices based on in vitro leaching data and clinical reports.
+Served as the senior reviewer of a project to refine the nickel biokinetic model using additional human experimental data to inform the development of occupational biological exposure limits for nickel in urine.

 Served as senior reviewer for health evaluation of silver release from medical devices involving silver coatings and for the design of an animal study of an in-dwelling catheter.